Measurement of the Higgs Branching Ration BR($H\rightarrow\gamma\gamma$) at 3 TeV CLIC: Introduction

 \section{Introduction}

 The Compact Linear Collider (CLIC) is a mature option for a future linear electron-positron collider with TeV scale center-of mass energies.
 As a Higgs Factory, CLIC offers high-precision measurements of the Higgs boson properties.
-CLIC is planned to be run in three energy stages, at center-of-mass energies of 380 GeV, 1.4 TeV and 3 TeV, with integrated luminosity of 2 $ ab^{1}$, 2.5 $ ab^{1}$ and 5 $ ab^{1}$, respectively.
+CLIC is planned to be run in three energy stages, at center-of-mass energies of 380 GeV, 1.4 TeV and 3 TeV, with integrated luminosity of 2 ab$^{-1}$, 2.5 ab$^{-1}$ and 5 ab$^{1}$, respectively.
 High Higgs production cross-section at higher energy stages enables access to rare decays including $H\rightarrow\gamma\gamma$.
-Staged approach enables combination of individual measurements in a global fit enabling ultimate statistical precision of the Higgs couplings measurements.
-Like other future electron-positron projects, CLIC nicely complements High-Luminosity-LHC(HL-LHC) physics programme, improving the precision of the Higgs couplings to photons to 1\% ~\cite{1} (\cref{fig:hllhc}), while CLIC-only precision of the Higgs coupling to photons is 3.2\% ~\cite{2}.
+The ultimate statistical precision of the Higgs coupling measurements comes from a global fit to many individual measurements across the energy stages.
+Like other future electron-positron projects, CLIC nicely complements the High-Luminosity-LHC(HL-LHC) physics programme, improving the precision of the Higgs couplings to photons to 1\% ~\cite{1} (\cref{fig:hllhc}), while the CLIC-only precision of the Higgs coupling to photons is 3.2\% ~\cite{2}.
 Since photons are massless, coupling of photons to Higgs boson is realized via a loop exchange of heavy particles either from the Standard Model or beyond.
 Any deviations from the expectation may imply physics beyond Standard Model (SM).